rucinskimaciej/tapsterbot/clients/chatbot-snips/README.md

 You can find the _Tapster2 commands (french)_ on the Snips store: https://console.snips.ai/store/fr/bundle_PPn5qxGGbBQ

-You may find also the english version on the Snips store.
+You may find also the english version on the Snips store (_Tapster2 commands (english)_ ): https://console.snips.ai/store/en/bundle_rkqD2NNVvb8